-For four fiscal years (FY20-23), the US House of Representatives removed the ban from the Departments of Labor, Health and Human Services, Education, and Related Agencies appropriations bill in a bipartisan manner.
-We urge the Committee to continue the bipartisan support of repeal in Congress and ensure that Section 510, the funding ban on a national unique health identifier, is NOT included in the FY2025 Labor, Health and Human Services, Education, and Related Agencies Appropriations bill.
+In recent fiscal years in both the US Senate and US House of Representatives, there has been growing support for the removal of Section 510.
+We urge the Committee to continue the support of repeal in Congress and ensure that Section 510, the funding ban on a national unique health identifier, is NOT included in the FY2025 Labor, Health and Human Services, Education, and Related Agencies Appropriations bill.